percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 Replay attack is when an already received packets from a previous point in the RTP stream is replayed as new packet.
-This could, for example, allow an MDD to transmit a sequence of packets identified as a user saying "yes", instead of the "no" the user actually said.
+This could, for example, allow an Media Distributor to transmit a sequence of packets identified as a user saying "yes", instead of the "no" the user actually said.

 The mitigation for a replay attack is to prevent old packets beyond a